-The strategy is reviewed every year as part of business planning to make sure that it meets current organisational needs and best practice and is approved by Cabinet.
-Audit Committee carries out an annual review of how risk is being managed in the Council, and reviews corporate and departmental registers through the year.
+The strategy is reviewed every year as part of business planning to make sure that it meets current organisational needs and best practice and is approved by the Policy Committee.
+Audit Committee carries out an annual review of how risk is being managed in the Council, and reviews corporate and divisional registers throughout the year.